fralau/mkdocs-macros-plugin/webdoc/docs/advanced.md

-## Directly influencing the markdown generated
+## Directly influencing the markdown pages generated

 _From version 0.5.2_

-There are specific cases where you want your code to be able to modify the markdown code of a **page**, **before or after** the macros have been processed.
+There are specific cases where you want your module code to be able to modify the markdown code of a **page, without using macros**.

+The proper time to do that, would be
+**before or after** the macros (Jinja2 directives) have been processed.

+!!!
+Note "Technical note: a limitation of the macros mechanism"
+    The `define_env()` function operates at the time when MkDocs prepares the configuration of website (the `on_config()` event).
+This is a [global event](https://www.mkdocs.org/user-guide/plugins/#global-events), i.e. any change made at this point will affect the whole website.

+    The limitation is that the `define_env()` function is "aware" of the general configuration, not of the content of single pages.

+    **True**,
+    it allows you to declare **macros** which will be interpreted later, for each page (on the `on_page()` event). **But** it won't allow you to modify pages outside of that mechanism.

 ### Use Case

+There are cases where you want to make modifications to a specific markdown page, based on the content of that page.

 Typically, you may want to programmatically add some meta values to a page, to be forwarded to the HTML template.